 The bulk of a sales rep’s time should be: on calls, in meetings, scheduling and arranging live demos, and working with marketing on calls-to-actions and messaging for campaigns.

 Automate what can be automated so sales reps can do more of what brings them and the organization sales.

 The tips for effective revenue operations look remarkably similar to the recommendations for sales operations.

 And that’s because the same principles apply.
 Data management is vital, and so too is the right technology stack.
-Collaboration and communication are, however, even more critical in Rev Ops.
+However, collaboration and communication are even more critical in Rev Ops.

-Whereas Rev Ops deals with company-wide operations.
-And, indeed, Rev Ops tends to facilitate the breakdown between different departments in an organization.
-This enhanced collaboration and communication have been shown to improve efficiencies in customer service and retention drastically.
+And indeed, Revenue Operations and Revenue Enablement facilitate the breakdown between different departments in an organization.
+This enhanced collaboration and communication improve customer service and retention efficiencies.